transcelerate/ddf-home/sdr_ri_codebase_access.md

 Please refer to the **[DDF Community Overview](community.md)** for information and expectations about:

-- Community values
+- Community Values
 - [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md)
 - [Contribution License Agreement](CONTRIBUTING.md)
-- Community meetings
+- Community Meetings

 **NOTE**